edgedb/edgedb-go/rstdocs/api.rst

 *type* TLSOptions
 -----------------

-TLSOptions contains the parameters needed to configure TLS on EdgeDB server connections.
+TLSOptions contains the parameters needed to configure TLS on Gel server connections.